Adaendra/twitch-quiz/README.md

 # Twitch-Quiz

-Project made for the Twitch Channel Points API Hackathon.
+Project made to test Python and Vue.js

 ## Description
 Do you like to play quiz?